A newbie’s guide to making friends at Concordia

 Getting around this can be problematic, though, especially if you’re new in town and don’t know anyone yet.

 Do it anyway.
-Orientation events have student guides who are there to help you integrate.
+Orientation events have student mentors who are there to help you integrate.
 You can always speak with one of them before introducing yourself to your peers.

 Remember that this is a time when social circles haven’t yet been cemented, so there’s a lot of malleability and opportunity to enter different groups and speak to different people.